 - 1 cup micro sprouts, chopped (either broccoli, onion, clover or alfalfa sprouts) – I used clover sprouts

-- 1 tablespoon extra-virgin olive oil or clarified butter for sauteing the burgers- I used 2 tablespoons here, one for each batch that I sauteed
+- 1 – 2 tablespoons extra-virgin olive oil or clarified butter for sautéing the burgers

 tzatziki yogurt sauce: